-- 1. Submit finished reproducible reports with copies in triplicate within one (1) week after boring, indicating neatly and clearly the information for each boring including the depths of stratum by elevations, classification of materials, length of cores, driving records, and any other pertinent information and construction recommendations. - 2.
-Submit log of all rods driven including number, size, length, and location of all rods. - 3.
-Submit a report recommending construction methods, foundation preparation requirements, quantities and types of borrow and/or selected fill required, optimum moisture contents, gradation, permeability, binders in the soil, reasonable compaction limits using native soils, and any recommendations on further tests needed. - 4.
-Submit rock cores and soil samples to the Engineer for retention for future reference.
+- 1. Submit final driller's reports within one (1) week after boring, indicating neatly and clearly the information for each boring including the depths of stratum by elevations, classification of materials, length and number of soil samples and rock cores, driving records, sample recoveries, and any other pertinent information recorded. - 2.
+Submit a report recommending construction methods, construction recommendations, foundation preparation requirements, limits and types of borrow and/or selected fill required, optimum moisture contents, gradation, permeability, binders in the soil, reasonable compaction limits using native soils, and any recommendations on further in-situ or laboratory tests needed. - 3.
+Submit rock cores and soil samples to the Engineer within 24 hours of completion of each boring.